apache/royale-asjs/examples/flexjs/CreateJSExample/README.txt

 DESCRIPTION

-This is an example of using the CreateJS framework in FlexJS.
+This is an example of using the CreateJS framework in Royale.
 The example follows the first demo on the CreateJS/EaselJS site, drawing a simple circle.

 This example shows how CreateJS can be used with MXML, supplying the object and some of its